VDBWRAIR/ngs_mapper/doc/source/analysis.rst

 It means you should be able to type that into your terminal

-All examples will assume your current working directory is inside of the git cloned miseqpipeline directory, aka the following command ends with miseqipeline:
+All examples will assume your current working directory is inside of the git cloned ngs_mapper directory, aka the following command ends with miseqipeline:

 .. code-block:: bash